suse-edge/edge-image-builder/docs/testing-guide.md

 ![images](./images/libvirt-iso-8.png)

-Once those two configuration value have been set, navigate back to the "Console" option under "View" and power on the VM.
+Once those two configuration values have been set, navigate back to the "Console" option under "View" and power on the VM.
 If prompted, select the "Install SLE Micro" menu item and press "Yes" when prompted to delete all data on `/dev/vda`.
 The installation will then copy the SLE Micro raw image to the VM disk and reboot.
 Upon reboot, combustion should trigger and the JeOS installer should *not* appear.